Torquay Women’s Health

 - Lower limb swelling and varicosities

 - Exercise prescription for low and high risk pregnancies including: gestational diabetes (muscular resistance), incompetent cervix, placenta praevia, pre-eclampsia)

 - Pelvic floor dysfunction (bladder issues such as “leaking with laughter”): In France, all women are required to have a pelvic floor assessment post pregnancy.
-Use of Peritron to measure the pelvic floor muscles at rest and with active contraction will best direct return to higher impact actvities/sport
+Australia is now also beginnning to understand the importance of early management in the assessment and treatment of pelvic floor and pregnancy related musculoskeletal issues.
+Use of the Peritron to measure the pelvic floor muscles at rest and with active contraction will best direct return to higher impact actvities/sport

-- Abdominal separation (DRAMS or “mummy tummy”): imperative to treat with abdominal support and strengthening asap post birth to 6 weeks for best outcome
+- Abdominal separation (DRAMS or “mummy tummy”): imperative to treat with abdominal support and specific rectus abdominis strengthening asap post birth to 6 weeks for best outcome

 - Urinary and faecal incontinence, prolapse, hysterectomy, pelvic sling surgery: 1 in 3 women will have a pelvic health issue in her lifetime

 - Bone health: the average woman can lose approximately 10% of her bone mass in the first 5 years after menopause